Abdullah bin Zayed Al Nahyan: Career

 Abdullah bin Zayed Al Nahyan was appointed Minister of Foreign Affairs and International Cooperation of the United Arab Emirates on 9 February 2006.

-In 2017, leaked emails highlighted that Abdullah bin Zayed maintained close contacts with UK prime minister Tony Blair, who was being funded by the UAE as the Middle East peace envoy.
+In 2017, leaked emails highlighted that Abdullah bin Zayed maintained close contacts with former UK prime minister Tony Blair, who was being funded by the UAE as the Middle East peace envoy.
 Blair held a number of official meetings with the UAE Foreign Minister.
 The emails also revealed that Abdullah bin Zayed was one of the UAE royals who supported the envoy financially.
 In 2011, Abdullah's office separately sent US$2 million to Blair through Windrush Ventures, which channeled money for Tony Blair's commercial advisory work.
 The UAE Foreign Ministry also transferred $12 million to Windrush for Blair consultancy work in Colombia, Vietnam and Mongolia.

-In August 2017, Abdullah urged Iran and Turkey to end what the UAE called their "colonial" actions in Syria, signaling unease about diminishing Gulf Arab influence in the war, and calling "the exit of those parties trying to reduce the sovereignty of the Syrian state."
-He added that "if Iran and Turkey continue the same historical, colonial and competitive behavior and perspectives between them in Arab affairs, we will continue in this situation not just in Syria today but tomorrow in some other country."
+In August 2017, Abdullah urged Iran and Turkey to end what the UAE claimed were "colonial" actions in Syria, signaling unease about diminishing Gulf Arab influence in the war, and calling for "the exit of those parties trying to reduce the sovereignty of the Syrian state."
+He further stated that "if Iran and Turkey continue the same historical, colonial and competitive behavior and perspectives between them in Arab affairs, we will continue in this situation not just in Syria today but tomorrow in some other country."

 On 14 February 2019, Abdullah said that Israel was justified in attacking Iranian targets in Syria.